megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

   1. Definition of function for writing Custom Box Data into the Scorex Writer by implementation of public void serialize(CustomBoxData boxData, Writer writer)function.

-  2. Definition of function for reading Custom Box Data from Scorex Reader by implementation of function public CustomBoxData parse(Reader reader) Class shall be converted to singleton, for example it could be done in next way:
+  2. Definition of function for reading Custom Box Data from Scorex Reader by implementation of function public CustomBoxData parse(Reader reader)

-  3. Class shall be converted to singleton, for example it could be done in next way:
+  3. Class shall be converted to singleton, for example it can be done in following way:

 ::